mantl/mantl/README.md

 Good issues to start with are marked with the [low hanging fruit](https://github.com/CiscoCloud/microservices-infrastructure/issues?q=is%3Aopen+is%3Aissue+label%3A%22low+hanging+fruit%22) tag.

+The project uses [drone](drone.io) for testing.
+Drone supports local testing via its cli tools; you can find the documentation about it on the [readme](readme.drone.io).

 ## Getting Support

 If you encounter any issues, please open a [Github Issue](https://github.com/CiscoCloud/microservices-infrastructure) against the project.
 We review issues daily.